Sifchain/sifnode/docs/distribution.md

 ## BlockBeginnerLogic

-- Iterate over distribution lists
+- Iterate over active distribution lists

 - Use DistributionFrequency parameter and block height to create to check if we need to distribute in the present block.